 Create an emergency kit for your vehicle

-During the winter, drivers should keep an emergency kit in their vehicles that includes a paper map, battery-operated radio and flashlight, extra winter clothes and blankets, nonperishable food and water, flares, jumper cables, a snow shovel, ice scraper and gloves.
-In mountainous areas, drivers should carry tire chains and a bag of sand for wheel traction.
+During the winter, drivers should carry emergency kits that include a paper map, battery-operated radio and flashlight, extra winter clothes and blankets, nonperishable food and water, flares, jumper cables, a snow shovel, ice scraper and gloves.
+In mountainous areas, drivers should carry tire chains and a bag of sand or kitty litter for wheel traction.

 Drive safely around snow plows